-We use The National Curriculum to support the planning and teaching of Mathematics and English.
+We use The National Curriculum to support the planning and teaching of all subjects including Mathematics and English.
 Please click on the links below to see subject specific descriptors as well as a link to our Calculation Progression which illustrates the order in which the children learn calculation methods:

-In addition to the instrumental opportunities, we also have a weekly singing assembly, a Musicals Club in which the children learn songs and dances from the musicals and a school choir.
-The hugely popular and thriving choir has participated in Young Voices Concerts at London’s O2 Arena along with thousands of other young singers for several years in a row.
+In addition to the instrumental opportunities, we also have a weekly singing assembly.
+The hugely popular and thriving choir has participated in Young Voices Concerts at Birmingham’s NEC Arena, along with thousands of other young singers for several years in a row.
 Not only this, they have performed in the The Rotary Club, Wiltshire Super choir, in a variety of concerts and carol singing within the local community.
 Staff members have been so inspired by what they have seen the children do in their choir that they have even created their own Staff Choir as well that often performs on special occasions within the school calendar.

 To bring both the instrumental and singing groups together, we hold a Summer Musical Recital in which all of our musical groups, school choir and staff choir share their love of music with parents and other family members.

-To supplement the learning that takes place within the classroom, we provide trips in to the local area, making good use of spots such as Strawberry Hill, The Village of West Lavington and a’Beckett’s Vineyard.
-Depending on the IPC Unit the children are learning, they often enjoy going on a trip further afield or they have visitors to support their understanding.
+Depending on the subject area and topic the children are learning, they often enjoy going on a trip further afield or they have visitors to support their understanding.
 We are lucky to be able to host a variety of visitors from our own school community as well as visitors from charities, local and national companies, drama groups and workshops.

 Now that you have had the opportunity to read about the learning we do here at DAPS, you might feel you want to come at take a look first hand.
 We welcome visitors to our school community, so if you would like to book a visit, you can find the contact details on the ‘About Us’ tab at the top of our website.